elizabeth-poggie/elizabeth-poggie/_content/notes/05-W24-intro-to-programming.md

 ## Idea

-"I should go running if it is NOT raining AND if I have finished my work."
+"I should go outside if it is NOT raining AND if I have finished my work."

 ## From Idea to Procedure